-Iceland is world-famous for its incredible, otherworldly landscape.
-The Aurora Borealis (Northern Lights) illuminates diverse geological features, creating second-to-none photo opportunities and inspiring travelers worldwide.
+Iceland is world-famous for its otherworldly landscape.
+The Aurora Borealis (Northern Lights) illuminate diverse geological features, creating second-to-none photo opportunities and inspiring travelers worldwide.
 Vast national parks and postcard-worthy villages dot the rugged coastline.
 Adventure seekers and weekend warriors unwind together in the turquoise waters of natural hot springs.

 It’s no surprise that Iceland has emerged as one of the world’s most revered vacation destinations.
-But while Iceland is known for many things, it is not widely known for its cuisine.
+However, the country’s cuisine has yet to spark a tourism movement in itself.
 Due to its geographical isolation, food in Iceland has evolved to showcase incredibly fresh local ingredients and the resourcefulness of Icelandic chefs.
 When traveling to Iceland, these are some of the things you absolutely must try.

 Skyr is a cultured dairy product, similar in consistency to yogurt but actually made out of cheese.
 It has been consumed in Iceland for 1,000 years.
 In general, Icelandic people eat a lot of dairy—roughly 100 gallons per person, per year—and Skyr undoubtedly makes up a great deal of this amount.
 It is usually served with milk and a sweet topping like berries or other fruit.
 It’s low in fat and high in protein.
 While it is most commonly served for breakfast, there really isn’t a wrong time to eat skyr.
 It can easily be found in all Icelandic grocery stores.